Cartoon Network (Western Europe): Nordic countries

-Some programs on the pan-European feed were dubbed into Norwegian, Swedish and Danish, dubbed locally by companies such as SDI Media Denmark and Dubberman Denmark, for the Danish soundtrack.
+Some programs on the pan-European feed were dubbed into Norwegian, Swedish and Danish, dubbed locally by companies such as SDI Media and Dubberman Denmark, for the Danish soundtrack.
 On December 16, 1996, Cartoon Network became a 24/7 channel, as did TNT.
 However, a version of the channel called TNT & Cartoon Network continued to appear on some providers in Europe.
 On 1 January 2000, a regional Scandinavian version of Cartoon Network was created, broadcasting in Danish, Swedish and Norwegian.

 In mid-May 2006, the channel rebranded to the City era, with the logo, promos, bumpers and idents altered as well.
 The Boomerang block was removed but most of its program content still continued to be offered on the channel.
 In mid-May 2009, the branding was changed to the Arrow era as seen on other CN feeds in the EMEA region at the time.
 In early 2011, the channel rebranded to the Check It 1.0 era, with a new logo, bumpers and idents influenced by the Checkerboard era.

 From 1 October 2012 onwards, there are local Swedish commercials on the Swedish subfeed's ad breaks as opposed to the pan-Nordic commercials aired in Denmark, Norway, Finland and Iceland.
 Since 1 November 2013, Cartoon Network has been broadcasting in widescreen.
 Although the channel airs 24/7, some distributors only broadcast the channel between 6:00 am and 9:00 pm, with Turner Classic Movies filling the remainder of the schedule.
 Distributors that only broadcast the partial version include Viasat, Telia Digital-tv and many smaller analogue cable systems.
 The channel is not yet available in Finnish in Finland, but some of the programs on the channel are available in Finnish on local Finnish channels such as MTV3, C More Juniori, Sub and Nelonen.

 In November 2014, the channel rebranded to Check It 3.0, following various other EMEA feeds doing so.
 On April 2, 2016 Cartoon Network Nordic rebranded to the Check It 4.0 graphics package, marking the first major stage towards the rebrand rollout across the EMEA region.
 On May 1, 2017, the channel started broadcasting in Finland.

 At the request of the Czech regulator, between NEPLP, from 17 April 2023, the channel starts broadcasting in Latvia, replacing the Southeastern European version, but completely on 1 May 2023.
 On 25 September 2024, Cartoon Network Scandinavia merged with the German, Dutch, Portuguese and French feeds.